PiotrJagielny/MyCardGame/README.md

 ## Cards
 Currently, there are about 30 cards.
 Most of them dont have any effects.<br>

 Here are cards with effect.
+(Some of these cards might not be available in production yet)

 Spells: <br>
 Fireball - Deals damage to an enemy card.<br>